LordDashMe/knowledge/Dev Tools | Stack/Sublime Text.md

 5. GitGutter
 6. A File Icon
 7. Markdown Preview
-8. Some steps and configurations.
+8. Some steps and configurations:

 - phpfmt - default properties for PSR-2 Coding Style

 ```
     {
         "autocomplete": false,